shekhardase/shekhardase/README.md

 - **Java Backend Development:** Skilled in developing scalable Java backend systems using Spring Boot. 🔧
 - **Web Development:** Proficient in HTML, CSS, JavaScript, and frameworks like Tailwind CSS for building responsive web applications. 🌐
 - **Tech Stack:** Experienced in C, C++, C#, Python, and Java.
 Proficient with development tools like IntelliJ, Git, Postman, VS Code, and more. 🛠️
-- **Game Development Experience:** Background in creating 2D and 3D games using Unity and Godot engines. 🎮
+- **Game Development Experience:** Background in creating 2D and 3D games using Unity and Godot engine. 🎮

 **Achievements:**
-- Led team to victory in Global Game Jam. 🏆
+- Led team to top 10 in Global Game Jam. 🏆
 - Secured 3rd place in Ideathon for AI-integrated health data integration concept. 🥉
 - Attained the 10th position in Code Vista 4.0 competition. 🏅